Remembering Jane Wyman

 From 1955-1958, Jane Wyman hosted her own anthology television series, Jane Wyman Presents The Fireside Theatre.
-Wyman was nominated for an Emmy Award for Jane Wyman Presents The Fireside Theatre.
+She was nominated for an Emmy Award for Jane Wyman Presents The Fireside Theatre.

 As the 1960’s began, Jane Wyman co-starred as Aunt Polly with Walt Disney child/teen actress Hayley Mills, in Pollyanna (1960).
 Several soon-to-be familiar faces from later 1960’s TV series also appeared with Mills and Wyman in Pollyanna, including Karl Malden (The Streets of San Francisco), Reta Shaw (The Ghost & Mrs. Muir), James Drury (The Virginian), and Edward Platt (Get Smart).
-Frequent Disney movie actress Nancy Olson co-starred, and Agnes Moorehead appears in Pollyanna as Mrs. Snow, in her fifth and last Jane Wyman movie.
+Frequent Disney movie actress Nancy Olson (Wyman’s co-star from 1953’s So Big) is in the film, and Agnes Moorehead appears in Pollyanna as Mrs. Snow, in her fifth and last movie with Jane Wyman.

 Jane Wyman guest-starred twice on The Bold Ones: The New Doctors starring David Hartman and John Saxon.
-Her fellow guest-stars in episodes of The Bold Ones: The New Doctors between 1972-1973 included Leslie Nielsen, and other familiar faces from popular baby boomer television series: Ron Howard (The Andy Griffith Show, Happy Days), Jim Davis (Dallas) Mike Farrell (M*A*S*H), Robert Hogan (Peyton Place), and Kathleen Nolan (The Real McCoys, Broadside).
+Her fellow guest-stars iincluded Leslie Nielsen, Ron Howard (The Andy Griffith Show, Happy Days), Jim Davis (Dallas), Mike Farrell (M*A*S*H), Robert Hogan (Peyton Place), and Kathleen Nolan (The Real McCoys, Broadside).